bdibil/E-Commerce-Back-End/README.md

 ## Usage
 To use this application:
-1. Run `node index.js` on your Node.js terminal
+1. Run `node server.js` on your Node.js terminal
-2. Respond to the command-line application with information about your project
+2. Open your browser to http://localhost:${PORT}

 A walkthrough video is included below:
 [Link](url)